jsdelivrbot/fullstack-microservices-1/README.md

 # Hacky stuff (that I can remember)

-* Used mesh pin to identify services that have components using client:'web' and client:'web-transports'.
+* Used mesh pin to identify services that have components using client:'web' and client:'web-scaffolding'.
 This makes the mesh pin differ from the service patterns.